nikita-t1/server-config/steps/ufw_cloudflare.md

 ## Allow only from cloudflare IP's on 443

-Users that somehow find out the IP address of the Server could then theoretically connect to the Server using < IP-ADDRESS>:443
+Users that somehow find out the IP address of the Server could then theoretically connect to the Server using < IP-ADDRESS >:443
-To prevent this we can only allow ip addresses which belong to cloudflare to connect to this port
+To prevent this we can only allow ip addresses which belong to cloudflare to connect to this port:

 ``` bash
 for ip in `curl https://www.cloudflare.com/ips-v4`; do sudo ufw allow from $ip to any port 443 comment 'allow Cloudflare IPs'; done